Day-hiking

 Also see this delightful blogger's page: Feminine Foraging

-Here is a story: once, in Olden Times, I had just got out on the trail, way earlier than usual, and was enchanted at how beautiful it was that early in the morning, and I took about four pics of a little mushroom in moss right near the trailhead, and my camera told me it was out of memory.
+Here is a story: once, in Olden Times, the time of memory cards and special slots, I had just got out on the trail, way earlier than usual, and was enchanted at how beautiful it was that early in the morning, and I took about four pics of a little mushroom in moss right near the trailhead, and my camera told me it was out of memory.
 I figured I had finally just filled the card, so I deleted everything on it since I had just downloaded it all the night before.
 Went back to taking pictures and it ran out of memory again!
 The horrifying thought began to bubble up into my awareness that maybe I hadn't put the card back in.
 I looked, like looking around the corner in a horror movie.
 It wasn't there.
 I tried to imagine the whole day in the woods without my camera.
 I was totally set, I had a cooler in the car with sandwiches and fruits and drinks and all the time in the world on a beautiful day.
 I*could*not*do*it.
 So I drove back home and got it (took less than 1/2-hr, no speeding).
 Oh, sure, I could've hiked all day and seen everything, but how would my friends see what I saw?
-Since then things have changed and I don't take the memory card out of the camera to download them.
+The world is different now.
+Seeing without recording is hardly done.

 I try to sort of beware of my own hands in general, because I'm probably crashing through poison ivy, so I just assume my hands and clothing are covered with poison ivy and then maybe I can avoid getting it on my own face, or other parts.
 A hiking acquaintance told me she has a pair of hiking boots she hasn't actually touched for two years...